Writing Equations: Precipitation Reactions |

 Key Concepts

-- Solubility Rules can be used to determine if a product is insoluble (forms a precipitate)
+Solubility Rules can be used to predict if a product will be insoluble (forms a precipitate)2 in aqueous solutions at 25°C

-- Ions in solution that are not used to form the precipitate are called spectator ions
+- Spectator ions are ions in solution that are not used to form the precipitate.

 (s) for solid, the precipitate